natecarlson/quectel-rgmii-configuration-notes/README.md

 WARNING: You're modifying files on the modem's root filesystem here.
 If you break it, you buy it, and can keep both pieces!

 Files:
 * `files/ttl-override`: A simple shell script to start/stop the TTL override.
-Set the desired TTL with the 'TTL=' at the top of the script.
+Set the desired TTL with the 'TTLVALUE=' at the top of the script; the default is 64, which will make all packets appear as coming from the modem itself.
 * `files/ttl-override.service`: A systemd service to start said script

 To install: